GoogleCloudPlatform/immersive-stream-for-xr-templates/README.md

 From the Unreal® project on the server side, you can trigger the following events on the client side:

-* `Switch to AR Mode``: Triggers the switch from 3D to AR mode.
+* `Switch to AR Mode`: Triggers the switch from 3D to AR mode.
-* `Set Share URL`: Sets the URL that is shared when triggering the OS share panel.
 * `Redirect to URL`: Opens the specified website on the client side.

-**Switch to AR Mode** triggers a simplified preview in the Unreal® Editor and both the **Set Share URL** and **Redirect to URL** events  print out the specified URL to screen.
+In the Unreal® Editor **Switch to AR Mode** triggers a simplified preview and **Redirect to URL** prints out the specified URL to screen.

 You can find examples of how these events are set up in the `3D_UI` widget blueprint.